 LOUDWIRE: "one of the hottest bands on the internet...not just fun and catchy — Tragedy rules!"

 ALL ABOUT THE ROCK: "far from being a novelty act, these guys are GENIUS.
 If they don't put a smile on your face, you must be dead inside"

 Born out of the impenetrable divide of Disco and Metal, these six fearsome brothers fearlessly obliterated the truce line that had been set in the great Disco/Metal Peace accord of 1977 when they seamlessly blended the two genres with the debut album, We Rock Sweet Balls and Can Do No Wrong, which was a collection of Bee Gees songs redone in a heavy metal treatment reminiscent of Iron Maiden, Guns N Roses and Aerosmith.
 Since then, they have crisscrossed the globe with their spectacular live shows and having stormed across the USA, UK, France, Holland, Germany and Switzerland.
-Subsequent albums, Humbled By Our Greatness, Death To False Disco-Metal, The Solo Albums and The Joy of Sex and Tragedy Goes to the Movies have seen them spread their glittered wings to take on non Bee Gees classics from the disco era, soft rock anthems and party jams.
+Subsequent albums, Humbled By Our Greatness, Death To False Disco-Metal, The Solo Albums , The Joy of Sex and Tragedy Goes to the Movies have seen them spread their glittered wings to take on non Bee Gees classics from the disco era, soft rock anthems and party jams.

 In 2015, Tragedy broke the internet with a viral video featuring their take on You're the One That I Want from the Grease soundtrack, then again in 2017 with Stayin' Alive, co-starring comedian Dave Hill.

 If you're allergic to smiling be afraid... be very afraid.
 Tragedy sweats glitter and cums confetti!